Merch by Amazon is arguably the hardest print on demand platform to get into – and rightfully so.

 These usually include catchphrases used in popular movies or titles of movies or books.

-Logos and slogans used by sports teams are also off-limits.
+In Merch by Amazon trademark protection, logos and slogans used by sports teams are also off-limits.

 Even creating designs with predominant colors of a popular team might get your design flagged.